No products in the cart.

 Give sugary foods the flick:

 Eating too much sugar will not only make you put on weight but it will increase your risk of type-2 diabetes, obesity, tooth decay, and infections.
 Eating sugar to excess will weakened your immune function and can increase inflammation in the body.
-Foods to watch out for include processed foods and beverages including soft drinks, fruit juice, breakfast cereal, savory biscuits and sauces, and yoghurt and muesli bars.
+Foods to watch out for include processed foods, soft drinks, fruit juice, breakfast cereal, savoury biscuits and sauces, and yoghurt and muesli bars.

 Cook more at home:

-Getting take-out might seem like the best option when your busy and getting home late from work, but unfortunately a lot of take-away choices are unhealthy and high in calories and damaging fats which can promote weight gain and heart disease.
-Start the new year on a healthier note by preparing nutritious dishes on the weekend to freeze for during the week, when you cook always cook more so you can take leftovers for lunch, keep some frozen veggies on hand, and find some quick and easy healthy recipes to give you some inspiration.
+Getting take-out might seem like the best option when you're busy and getting home late from work.
+Unfortunately a lot of take-away choices are unhealthy and high in calories and damaging fats which can promote weight gain and heart disease.
+Start the new year on a healthier note by preparing nutritious dishes on the weekend to freeze and have during the week.
+Or cook a little extra so you can take leftovers for lunch.
+Keep some frozen veggies on hand, and find some quick and easy healthy recipes to give you some inspiration.

 Drink less alcohol:

 If you’ve overindulged over the Christmas period this is a good time to give your liver a much needed break.
-Alcohol is not only high in calories and will promote weight gain, but it is damaging to your liver and health.
+Alcohol is not only high in calories and will promote weight gain, it's also damaging to your liver and health.
 Go alcohol free for a month and then enjoy a drink in moderation.
 A few red wines week is a good choice that is rich in antioxidants.